oxycs/oxyos.org/README.md

 Then visit `http://localhost:8080/` in your browser.
 Hopefully this worked!
 If not, Google and other project members are your friends.

+#### Common Errors
+Setting up a React app can be tricky.
+Here are some errors that we've encountered and how to fix them:

+"Nodemon is not recognized as an internal or external command, operable program or batch file."
+Solution: run `npm install --save nodemon` in your terminal.

+"Module not found: Error: Can't resolve 'url-loader'"
+Solution: run `npm install url-loader --save-dev` in your terminal.

 Adapted from [this Medium post](https://medium.com/@Preda/getting-started-on-building-a-personal-website-with-react-b44ee93b1710)

 ## Git workflow
 #### Setup